Electricity sector in Peru: Demand and supply projections

 In terms of demand projections, the Ministry of Energy and Mines estimates that electricity demand will increase between 5.6% and 7.4% per year between 2007 and 2015.
 It is expected that per capita electricity demand will reach 1,632 kWh in 2030.

-To meet this increasing demand, Peru will rely on natural gas, which is the most cost competitive option among all other fuel types.
-As such, it is expected that installed capacity of gas-fired electricity generation increases from 0.3 GW in 2002 to 6.0 GW in 2030.
+To meet this increasing demand, Peru will rely on natural gas, which is the most cost-competitive option among all other fuel types.
+As such, it is expected that the installed capacity of gas-fired electricity generation will increase from 0.3 GW in 2002 to 6.0 GW in 2030.
 It is expected that, from 2026 onwards, natural gas will acquire the dominant share in the electricity generation mix, reaching 44% in 2030 compared with hydroelectricity's 37% share for the same year.

 Access to electricity

 In 2006, 79% of the population in Peru had access to electricity, a percentage that is below the 94.6 average for the LAC region Peru has one of the lowest rural electrification rates in Latin America.
 Coverage in the predominantly poor rural areas is about 30%, with more than six million people without access to electricity.
 In its 2004 National Rural Electrification Plan (PNER), the Government of Peru reiterated its commitment to reduce the electrification gap, aiming to increase rural coverage from 30% to 75% by 2013.